rtcharity/resources.eahub.org/content/graphics/_index.md

 This page includes instructions on how to edit the EA Hub’s editable Gravit files, a size guide for making Facebook and meetup images, and links for finding free images and EA logos.

 ### <a target="_blank" href="/graphics/editable-graphics/">Available Graphics</a>
 This page links all the currently available editable graphics.
-Browse the whole page, or jump to:
+Browse the <a target="_blank" href="/graphics/editable-graphics/">whole page</a>, or jump to:

 * <a target="_blank" href="/graphics/editable-graphics#logos">Logos</a>
 * <a target="_blank" href="/graphics/editable-graphics#banners">Physical Banners</a>